Jacobus, Pennsylvania

 Jacobus (/dʒɑːkoʊbʌs/) is a borough in York County, Pennsylvania.
 The population was 1,829 at the time of the 2020 census.
 The borough is located to the south of nearby York.

 History

 Founded in 1837, Jacobus was originally called "New Paradise."
 The name was later changed because of misdelivered mail between New Paradise and the town of Paradise, in neighboring Lancaster County.

 The name "Jacobus" was derived from the name of the town's postmaster, Jacob Geiselman (1829–1909).
 To correct the problem of the misdelivered mail, the United States Post Office Department notified Geiselman to change the name of the post office; however, Geiselman was unable to think of another name.
 Therefore, the mail was sorted and forwarded to Geiselman labeled as "Jacob-US Mail"; which was later shortened to "Jacob-US."
 The post office was then renamed Jacobus, and the town was renamed accordingly.
-In 1929, Jacobus became an incorporated borough under Pennsylvanian law.
+In 1929, Jacobus became an incorporated borough under Pennsylvania law.